-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Japan Gold Corp. [formerly Sky Ridge Resources Ltd.] as at December 31, 2016, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Japan Gold Corp. [formerly Sky Ridge Resources Ltd.] as at December 31, 2017 and 2016, and its financial performance and its cash flows for the year ended December 31, 2017 and the six months ended December 31, 2016 in accordance with International Financial Reporting Standards.